 Ensure age-appropriate car seats and seat belts.

 Transport only as many children as a vehicle can safely accommodate.
 Pass on vehicles that do not allow for a properly installed safety seat or come equipped with lap/shoulder-style seat belts.

 Proper supervision is key to a child’s safety.
 Good supervision not only helps deter abuse but helps avoid false allegations of abuse.
 Your school’s procedures need to be explicit: No adult volunteer should be alone with a child or youth.
 This includes in a vehicle, at a camp, on a mission trip, or during an overnight shut-in.

-The two-adult rule is preferred for children five years of age and younger.
+NOTE: The two-adult rule is preferred for children 5 years and younger.
 In addition to these rules, your state may regulate children-to-adult ratios.

 Posted 2019.
 Updated 2023.

 The information provided in this article is intended to be helpful, but it does not constitute legal advice and is not a substitute for the advice from a licensed attorney in your area.
 We strongly encourage you to regularly consult with a local attorney as part of your risk management program.